 Fortunately, a single web-based tool called IFTTT can serve as an automation hub that helps to integrate internet-connected apps.
 We’ll explore IFTTT and how business owners can use the service to drive traffic and engagement, track social media mentions, save files to the cloud and much more.

-IFTTT stands for “If This, Then That."
-Using formulas, called “recipes,” users can dictate task automation such that if something happens in one app, the event triggers an action in another app.
-For instance, if you share a photo on Facebook, then it triggers the action of automatically posting that photo to Twitter, Instagram, Flickr and other photosharing services also.
+IFTTT is a free web service and mobile app that helps users automate web-based tasks and boost productivity by making popular apps work together.
+IFTTT stands for “If This Then That,” an homage to the programming conditional statement.
+Using formulas called “recipes,” users can dictate task automations, so if something happens in one app, the event triggers an action in another app.
+For instance, you can set up an automation so that if you share a photo on Facebook, it triggers the action of automatically posting that photo to Twitter, Instagram, Flickr and other photo-sharing services.

-Keeping track of social media, news sites, blogs, forums and other websites to monitor any mentions of your company is time-consuming and overwhelming.
-Spend your time running your business, and let IFTTT keep an eye out for you.
+It can be time-consuming and overwhelming to monitor social media, news sites, blogs, forums and other websites for any mentions of your company.
+Spend your time running your business, and let IFTTT keep an eye out.

 Matthew Hurst, a public relations and marketing professional at an S&P 500 company, uses IFTTT to track his employer’s presence online.

 “Part of my job is collecting clips of news coverage about my employer, as well as some social media monitoring,” Hurst said.
 “There are tons of tools to track mentions of brands in social media these days, but in my experience, IFTTT works better than Google Alerts to track news coverage.”